 Finally, soon after creating the meadow in 2011 I decided to dedicate it to my wife June.
 I made a rustic wooden sign to show this, and a post to display it on, by the seat on the north side of the meadow overlooking the pond.

-And finally, finally, to come right up to date, a few pictures of the meadow in autumn taken on 31 October 2016.
+And finally, finally, coming more up to date, a few pictures of the meadow in autumn taken on 31 October 2016.

 1 November 2016